justinseth01/ECN-Automator/README.md

 # ECN-Automator
 This project is a project that automates the engineering documentation process at an engineering company.
-This is written in python and uses the following
+This is written in python and uses the following \n
     -   sendgrid api for sending automated emails
     -   PYQT5 for creating an easy-to-use user interface
     -   openpyxl for reading, analyzing, and writing to excel documents